prg318/ripchord/README.md

 ## FRUT and cmake

-(https://github.com/McMartin/FRUT)[FRUT] is a tool that can convert a Projucer project to a cmake project.
+FRUT (https://github.com/McMartin/FRUT) is a tool that can convert a Projucer project to a cmake project.
 FRUT was used to generate the starting point for the `CMakeLists.txt` in this repo with this command: